- This event has passed.

 Contraband and Freedman’s Cemetery: burial site of Black Freedmen who struggled with White supremacy and those who successfully escaped slavery during Reconstruction.
 Their stories continue to inspire and guide present struggles for racial justice.
 (Vans will take us here, and back to cars at the Presbyterian Cemetery.)

-This walk is dedicated to engaging Reformed history and theology with all its voices, and to serve as a resource for challenging White dominance, lifting up Black resistance and furthering racial justice.
-Leaders: Dr. Kent Myers, Judy Herseth, Dr. Perzavia Praylow, Pamela Russel, Dr. Larry Golemon
+This walk was dedicated to engaging Reformed history and theology with all its voices, and to serve as a resource for challenging White dominance, lifting up Black resistance and furthering racial justice.
+Leaders: Dr. Kent Myers, Judy Herseth, Dr. Perzavia Praylow, Pamela Russel, Dr. Larry Golemon, and Yvonne McKinney.